Women in the Philippines: Betel Leaf and Nut Seller

+Lecheras or women milk sellers played a crucial role in a time when refrigerators were not yet available.
+They roamed on streets, and had to balance a small jar of milk on their head and carry a bottle for transferring milk.

+Cigarette Maker

+Tobacco was as a major cash crop in the Philippines, leading to the establishment of factories.
+Cigarreras or women cigarette makers were predominantly employed in these factories.
+Their tasks involved preparing and wrapping tobacco leaves, cutting tobacco ends, counting production, and arranging the tobacco in boxes.

+In the 20th century

 In the early 1900s, the female workforce in the Philippines was also a highly debated topic during workers’ conferences.
 In 1910, during the first Congress of Labor, the decision to enact a law that would regulate the employment of women and children was approved due to poor working conditions (“dark and ill-ventilated rooms, smoke-filled factories”, etc.) for women and children.
 Then, in March 1923, “An Act to Regulate the Employment of Women and Children in Agricultural and Non-Agricultural Establishments and Other Workplaces” was passed to oversee the welfare of women and children.
 In 1960, under the Department of Labor, the Bureau of Women and Minors was created and was responsible for the promotion, development, and the protection of the welfare of working women and minors.
 Since then, more acts were made to oversee the welfare of women workers, as seen in both the 1935 and 1973 constitutions.